create test scripts to verify pysim-prog ans sysmo-usim-tool with jenkins

 Now we need to see what we can do about sysmo-usim-tool.
 For this we should discuss tomorrow what we need there.
 We might have problems there since sysmo-usim-tool is on git.sysmocom.de.

-#11 Updated by laforge about 1 year ago
+#11 Updated by laforge over 1 year ago

 On Mon, Jul 30, 2018 at 10:20:12AM +0000, dexter [REDMINE] wrote: